mikics/gsoc-jupyterbook/submission.md

 ```

-As in the first demo, even in this case the error is under $1\%$:
+As in the first demo, also in this case the error is smaller than $1\%$:

 ```
 The analytical absorption efficiency is 0.9089500187622276